anton-weigardh/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10765
 ```
-We see that the values are very equal to each other.
+We see that the values are very equal to each other (10766 and 10765).
 <br>
 <br>

 ******
 ## Average Daily Activity Pattern
 <br>
 We now want to make time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
-One can start by creating a variable containing the average for each interval
+One can start by creating a variable containing the average for each interval.

 ```r